Weather-related Car Accidents in Kansas & Missouri

-No one wants to be in a car accident, and they cause a lot of unnecessary stress, especially since most people have not had to deal with the legal issues that arise from them.
+No one wants to be in a car accident, and accidents cause a lot of unnecessary stress, especially since most people have not had to deal with the legal issues that arise from them.

 It is very important from the outset to make sure that your legal rights are protected.
-Your case may seem clear cut, but you must remember that the other party's insurance company is not your friend and their job is to pay you the least amount of money as possible.
+Your case may seem clear cut, but you must remember that the other party's insurance company is not your friend and their job is to pay you the least amount of money possible.
 They will often try to find some way to put fault on you in order to justify a smaller settlement to you.